 \subsection{HELM improves mRNA property prediction}

 Next, we evaluate the effect of learning hierarchical mRNA encoding with HELM for the mRNA property prediction tasks.
-As can be observed from Table~\ref{tab:xe_vs_hxe}, training with biological hierarchical prior consistently improves model performance for both MLM and CLM objectives on all six datasets compared to baseline models trained with standard non-hierarchical cross-entropy.
+As can be observed from Table~\ref{tab:xe_vs_hxe}, training with biological hierarchical prior consistently improves model performance for both MLM and CLM objectives on all six datasets compared to baseline models (denoted as XE) trained with standard non-hierarchical cross-entropy.
 Note that both XE and HELM have the same architecture, tokenization and pre-training dataset, thus the superior performance of HELM serves as an ablation showcasing the benefit of learning hierarchy.
 For causal language modeling, HELM-CLM outperforms the non-hierarchical XE-CLM model in five out of six datasets.
 For the masked language modeling, HELM-MLM outperforms the non-hierarchical XE-MLM model in all datasets.
 Within hierarchy-aware models, we again observe the same trend that MLM and CLM HELM models perform comparably for most tasks with each performing best on three of the six datasets.
 Results in terms of Pearson correlation and $R^2$ are reported in Appendix~\ref{sec:appendix_other_metrics} and show similar trends.
 Additional analysis in Appendix Sec.~\ref{appendix_sequence_length_gc_content}, conducted on real-world iCodon thermostability dataset, shows that HELM also remains more robust and superior to XE, for extreme sequence lengths and high GC content.
 Scaling experiments are also presented in Appendix Sec.~\ref{subsec:appendix_helm_scale} demonstrating that hierarchical encoding remains critical even at larger model sizes.